 Diamond (2013) says inhibitory control lets learners choose a better response.
 Learners start tasks by suppressing the urge to avoid them.
 Weak inhibitory control makes this very tiring, according to Barkley (1997).
 The desire to avoid feels physical, not just a simple preference.

-Working memory is the mental workspace where planning happens.
-Breaking a task into steps requires holding the goal in mind, generating sub-goals, and sequencing them.
-This is a working memory operation.
-Barkley (1997) demonstrated that learners with ADHD have working memory capacities that make this kind of multi-step planning significantly harder than it is for neurotypical peers.
-The blank page is not blank for them in the way it is for others; it is overwhelming because the planning required to fill it exceeds their cognitive capacity in that moment.
+Barkley (1997) demonstrated that learners with ADHD have working memory capacities that make this kind of multi-step planning much harder than it is for neurotypical peers.
+For them, the blank page is not blank in the same way it is for others.
+It can feel overwhelming because the planning needed to fill it is beyond their cognitive capacity in that moment.

 The blank page represents the moment of highest planning demand in any lesson.
 It is not coincidental that avoidance is concentrated at that moment.
 Everything the task requires from the learner's executive function is demanded simultaneously, before any words have been written and before any momentum has been established.
 Pre-scaffolding this moment is not lowering the bar; it is teaching.